ankhoa1212/pokemon-red-reinforcement-learning/README.md

 To install requirements: ```pip install -r requirements.txt```

 To run the program: ```python3 main.py```

-# Goal
-- Create a reinforcement learning agent that can play Pokemon Red without any external knowledge
-- Utilize a reward purely based on exploration

 # Roadmap
 - [x] Create gymnasium environment for reinforcement learning